Enable passwordless security key sign-in (preview)

 Administrator provisioning and de-provisioning of security keys is not available in the public preview.

-If a user’s UPN changes, you can no longer modify FIDO2 security keys to account for the change.
-The resolution is to reset the device and the user has to re-register their FIDO2 security keys.
+We are working on supporting a feature that allows UPN change on hybrid Azure AD joined and Azure AD joined devices.
+If a user's UPN changes, you can no longer modify FIDO2 security keys to account for the change.
+The resolution is to reset the device and the user has to re-register.